Stuart Prosthetic Dentistry provides dental bridges in Stuart, FL. Call

 Dental Implants versus Dental Bridges

-Bridge candidacy is far less restrictive than dental implant candidacy.
-Dental implant treatment is more invasive from a surgical perspective and requires sufficient jawbone for placement, sometimes needing bone grafting.
+Dental bridge candidacy is far less restrictive than dental implant candidacy.
+Dental implant treatment is more invasive from a surgical perspective.
 Also, implants require sufficient jawbone for placement, sometimes needing bone grafting.
-In some cases, implants are contraindicated, making the bridge the right and only option for restoring your complete and beautiful smile.
+In some cases, implants are contraindicated, making the bridge the right and only option.
+The primary factor in determining bridge candidacy is the health and stability of the supporting teeth.
+If you have gum disease, tooth decay, chips, cracks, or severely tilted or over-erupted supporting teeth, you may require additional treatment before those teeth can support a bridge.